johnb-xp/JohnOS-Legacy/README.md

 # JohnOS-Legacy
-JohnOS 9 and earlier, made with Scratch by MIT
+JohnOS 9, JohnOS 11, and earlier versions made with Scratch by MIT
 -------

 JohnOS 10